tedmoore/tedmoore.github.io/content/manhattan-college-portfolio.md

 featured_image:
 ---

-In application for the Faculty Vacancy in Technology in Music and Related Arts at Oberlin Conservatory.
+In application for the position of Assistant Professor of Sound Studies/Music at Manhattan College.

 {{< youtube-float Ol-9ReF3IVA 60 right >}}
 # [_triangle_](/works/triangle) (2020)